aaliahcjoseph/aaliahcjoseph.github.io/about/index.md

 ---

 # A Caribbean Girl Who Likes the Cold
 Being born and raised in the Caribbean, my love of colder weather might be a little unexpected.
-But I genuinely enjoy the change that comes with the seasons, which is why fall is my favourite - I love the cooler temperatures and watching the trees change colour.
+But I genuinely enjoy the change that comes with the seasons, which is why fall is my favourite.
+I love the cooler temperatures and watching the trees change colour.
 And even after living in Canada for a while, fresh snow still looks magical to me.

 ---